WarpZephyr/MassExtractBinder/README.md

 But any fork of SoulsFormats supporting BND3 and BND4 should be supported if edits are made to include them instead.
 To build it:
 1. Get [SoulsFormatsExtended][0]
-2. Place SoulsFormatsExtended into the directory this repo is in, or make the project target it somewhere else.
+2. Place SoulsFormatsExtended into the directory this repo's directory is in, or make the project target it somewhere else.
 3. Press build for this repo in Visual Studio 2022.

 [0]: https://www.github.com/WarpZephyr/SoulsFormatsExtended